 Chris Bird is the CEO of Twofold Aboriginal Corporation, and is working toward establishing Jigamy as a leading destination in the South East for Aboriginal cultural experiences.

-“Twofold Aboriginal Corporation’s board, management and staff are very excited to see the festival taking shape.
+“Twofold Aboriginal Corporation’s board, management and staff were very excited to see the festival taking shape.
 Our vision is ‘to create an inclusive place where Aboriginal people of the Twofold Bay Region are proud of our heritage and are part of the local economy, and to end the cycle of poverty in our community to create a real future for our children’.
-This festival will assist us achieve this vision and engender pride in the strong culture that exists here.
+The festival will assisted us achieve this vision and engender pride in the strong culture that exists here.
 Many events have occurred at Jigamy since the 1970s.
-This event will really put us on the map nationally and will add to the many other reasons why people visit the Sapphire Coast,” he said.
+This event really put us on the map nationally and will add to the many other reasons why people visit the Sapphire Coast,” he said.

-The Giiyong Festival will be an opportunity to showcase culture and talent from all over Australia and the Torres Strait, and will be the first all-encompassing Aboriginal festival for South East NSW.
+The Giiyong Festival was an opportunity to showcase culture and talent from all over Australia and the Torres Strait, and was the first all-encompassing Aboriginal festival for South East NSW.
 South East Arts undertook many artist and performer development programs in the years leading up to the Festival, including with Bega and Eden Marine High Schools.